 While debt consolidation is highly beneficial, it does rely on your personal responsibility.
 Debt consolidation is designed to help you change spending habits, and because of this, many customers do not fully complete the process.
 It's important to be disciplined and committed to your personal debt management plan.

 Using a loan to consolidate debt offers may similar pros; however, the savings are dependent on the terms of the loan.
 Your creditworthiness is a large factor in interest rates, so you may not end up saving a substantial amount if your credit score isn't excellent.

 Debt settlement is the process of negotiating with your creditors for a lower overall debt amount.
 Usually, consumers work with a debt settlement company to plan the best approach.
 Settlement companies negotiate with each of your creditors to get the debt total down.
-Meanwhile, you'll start saving monthly to make the lump-sum settlement payment.
-Those who find themselves deep in debt with few or no other debt relief options will find debt settlement a life-saving option.
+Meanwhile, you'll start saving monthly to make the lump sum settlement payment.
+Those who find themselves deep in debt with few or no other debt relief options will find debt settlement a life-saving solution.